ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Validity of chosen precision in mpmath

 We performed the direct polynomial evaluation of Zernike polynomials up to $n,m$=100 with different decimal point precisions and compared the difference with an excessively high value of 200 significant digits.
 Since the machine precision of 64 bits is aimed for the final result, we use the native Python subtraction operation for error calculation.

 After \texttt{mpmath.mp.dps}=54, the difference calculated with Python subtraction is 0.
-This corresponds to 153-bit precision.
+This corresponds to 183-bit precision.
 To be able to show the results on a log scale in Figure \ref{prec-compare}, we have set the 0 values to 64-bit machine precision that is $2^{-53}$.
 Although the required precision is 54 \texttt{dps}, we have chosen 100 \texttt{dps} for the results of this paper just to be on the safe side and to be able to use the same functions for higher mode numbers which require higher precision.
+This corresponds to 336-bit precision.